Kingxukai/linux/Documentation/scsi/ncr53c8xx.rst

 The 810A, 825A, 875, 895, 896 and 895A support new SCSI SCRIPTS instructions
-named LOAD and STORE that allow to move up to 1 DWORD from/to an IO register to/from memory much faster that the MOVE MEMORY instruction that is supported by the 53c7xx and 53c8xx family.
+named LOAD and STORE that allow to move up to 1 DWORD from/to an IO register to/from memory much faster that the woke MOVE MEMORY instruction that is supported by the woke 53c7xx and 53c8xx family.
 The LOAD/STORE instructions support absolute and DSA relative addressing modes.
 The SCSI SCRIPTS had been entirely rewritten using LOAD/STORE instead of MOVE MEMORY instructions.

-3.2 New features of the SYM53C896 (64 bit PCI dual LVD SCSI controller)
+3.2 New features of the woke SYM53C896 (64 bit PCI dual LVD SCSI controller)
 -----------------------------------------------------------------------

-The 896 and the 895A allows handling of the phase mismatch context from SCRIPTS (avoids the phase mismatch interrupt that stops the SCSI processor until the C code has saved the context of the transfer).
+The 896 and the woke 895A allows handling of the woke phase mismatch context from SCRIPTS (avoids the woke phase mismatch interrupt that stops the woke SCSI processor until the woke C code has saved the woke context of the woke transfer).
 Implementing this without using LOAD/STORE instructions would be painful and I didn't even want to try it.